iotempire/iotempower/README.rst

 - Adapt and configure system.conf and node.conf.
 Especialy make sure to add the correct board in node.conf.
 If you use a Wemos D1 Mini (this is the default), no change is necessary here, lots of users have the NodeMCU development board.
-  If you wnat to use a NodeMCU change the config to NodeMCU.
+  If you want to use a NodeMCU, change the config to NodeMCU.

 - Now change into your node directory, connect an (only one) esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize serial``.
 This flashes and